SM U-12 (Germany): Fate

-The submarine attempted to dive under the surface but was rammed by Ariel.
-U-12 then surfaced and was shelled by Acheron and Attack and sank with the loss of 19 lives although 10 survivors were rescued.
+The submarine attempted to dive, but was rammed by Ariel before being shelled by Acheron and Attack.
+It sank with the loss of 19 lives, although 10 survivors were rescued.

 Wrecksite

 In January 2008, divers Jim MacLeod, of Bo'ness, and Martin Sinclair, from Falkirk, found the wreckage of U-12 about 25 miles from Eyemouth after a five-year search.